openplanet-nl/nadeoapi-docs/docs/live/clubs/delete-member.md

 **Remarks**:

 - This endpoint is only useful with tokens authenticated through Ubisoft user accounts (as opposed to dedicated server accounts).
-- To leave a club, set `accountId` to your account ID.
+- This endpoint can also be used for the authenticated account to leave clubs they do not own.
-- When trying to leave a club you are the creator of, the response will still return a `200` response code, but the account will not leave the club.
+- When trying to leave a club the authenticated account is the creator of, the response will still return a `200` response code, but the account will not leave the club.

 ---